Area de Conservación Guanacaste

 High Concern

 While insufficient systematic data is available to evaluate the current conservation status of key habitats and species that make up the site’s Outstanding Universal Value, studies on populations of certain species provide some indicators in this regard.
-Given the increasing pressures on the site from illegal hunting, fishing and other resource extraction; energy development on the periphery; and transportation infrastructure, it is likely that populations of many species are being significantly affected.
+Given the increasing pressures on the site, it is likely that populations of many species are being significantly affected.
+The important successes in restoration of the dry forest are, unfortunately, being offset by the increasingly apparent impacts of climate change, as well as other sensitive habitats such as cloud forest and seasonal wetlands.
+Coral bleaching has been observed with the coral reefs of the site.

 Overall THREATS